mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

 RUN apk add openjdk11-jdk openjdk11-jre openjdk11-src maven
 ```

-`RUN` is used to run a shell command inside the container, `apk` is the package manager used by Alpine, and no it has nothing to do with Android. back to docker, here we're installing JDK, JRE, and maven, so we can compile the application into a single JAR file.
+`RUN` is used to run a shell command inside the container, `apk` is the package manager used by Alpine, and no it has nothing to do with Android.
+Now back to docker, here we're installing JDK, JRE, and maven, so we can compile the application into a single JAR file.

 `WORKDIR` is just like `cd` which changes the current working directory, here we're using `/app` which is just a naming, and it can be whatever you want, but `/app` is just convenient enough.